guregu/hakobiya/README.md

 Do you have an old app using AJAX for 'soft' real time and need a really real-time bridge?
 Do you have an app that just needs to push around some data from client to client and you don't want to write a whole new server?
 Hakobiya could be the answer.

 A Hakobiya server has one or more **channel** templates.
 Channels have names, and the type of channel is specified by the first letter of the name.
-You can configure each type of channel to store **variables** (data for each user), computed values of user variables (**magic variables**), server to client communication slots called **broadcasts**, and client to client communication slots called **wires**.
+You can configure each type of channel to store **variables** (data for each user), computed values of user variables (**magic variables**), and client to client communication slots called **wires**.
 Additionally, you can chose to expose **system variables** to clients, such as the number of clients listening in a particular channel.
 You can then bind any of these values to Javascript variables and everything will be automatically synchronized.

-Hakobiya has an HTTP API that lets you send broadcasts to any channel, so you can have something else handle the logic and let Hakobiya take care of updating your users.
+Hakobiya has an HTTP API that lets you set values and send messages in any channel, so you can have something else handle the logic and let Hakobiya take care of updating your users.

 # Configuration
 The default config file is `config.toml`.
 You can specify a different file with the `-config` flag: